East–West Line (Singapore)

 The East–West Line (EWL) is a high-capacity Mass Rapid Transit (MRT) line operated by SMRT in Singapore, running from Pasir Ris station in the east to Tuas Link station in the west, with an additional branch between Changi Airport and Tanah Merah stations.
 It is the second Mass Rapid Transit line to be built in Singapore.
-Coloured green on the rail map, the line serves 35 stations, 8 of which (from Lavender to Tiong Bahru and Changi Airport stations) are underground.
+Coloured green on the rail map, the line serves 35 stations, eight of which (all stations from Lavender to Tiong Bahru, as well as Changi Airport) are underground.
 At 57.2 km, the line is the longest on the MRT network.

 Constructed and opened as part of the North–South Line (NSL) in the early stages of development, the East–West Line was the second rail line formed in Singapore after NSL, with the opening of the eastern extension to Tanah Merah on the EWL in 1989.
 Nevertheless, both lines use identical signalling equipment and rolling stock.
 The East–West Line signalling systems have been upgraded along with the North–South Line, with both MRT lines having its signalling fully upgraded, converting it from semi-automatic to fully automatic.